 How to Use Lease Administration Software to Generate Equipment Leasing Cost Savings

-At most companies the leasing processes for IT, fleet and equipment leases have been neglected with little investment in processes or systems to manage these assets.
+At most companies, the leasing processes for IT, fleet, and equipment leases have been neglected with little investment in processes or systems to manage these assets.
 As a result, many companies have highly inefficient equipment leasing programs that are creating unnecessary costs and performance drags on the organization.
-The good news is that you may be realize seven-figure cost savings in the next 12 to 18 months by implementing best practices for Equipment Lease Administration.
+The good news is that you may realize seven-figure cost savings in the next 12 to 18 months by implementing best practices for equipment lease administration.
 Case studies have demonstrated that companies can realize savings of 16-18% of their equipment lease portfolio costs through better sourcing and administration of leases.
 In this article, we will outline 10 Potential Opportunities for Equipment Leasing Cost Savings.

 10 Opportunities for Equipment Leasing Cost Savings

-- Lease versus Buy Analysis – Are you consistently performing lease versus buy analysis for new equipment?
+- Lease versus Buy Analysis – Are you consistently performing lease versus buy analyses for new equipment?
 If not, you may not be making the optimal economic decisions for capital expenditures.
-Consider standardizing your lease versus buy analysis with a user-friendly tool.
+Consider standardizing your lease versus buy analyses with a user-friendly tool.

 - Competitive Financing – Are you seeking out multiple competitive bids for new equipment leases?
 Or are you accepting the bundled financing package from the manufacturer’s captive finance arm?
 If the latter, then you may be leaving significant money on the table.
 Consider putting your equipment financing opportunities out to bid in a competitive marketplace.